page 2

 Opening times

-2019 Update Was open for a Biennale collateral event this year.
+Was open for a Biennale satellite event in 2019.
 Otherwise the church seems to have been acquired for visits by the company that runs the Scala Contarini del Bovolo but you have to book in advance.

 map